 The U.S. Tax Court had to decide whether the business was entitled to use the Section 453 installment method to report the land-only and mobile home sales.

 About the Installment Method

-The installment method allows taxpayers to report the gain on the sale of property over time.
-A simple example would be if a taxpayer purchased a property for $20,000 and then sold it for $30,000, payable over five years.
-The taxpayer would report the $10,000 gain over five years.
+For instance, if a taxpayer purchased a property for $200,000 and sold it for $300,000, payable over five years, the taxpayer would report the $100,000 gain over five years.

 Those who subdivide and seller-finance real estate should take note of this case.
-As this case suggests, this is an area where hiring a tax attorney can result in significant tax savings.

 Land sales should be segregated from land and trailer home sales.
 Any land development activities should be documented.